azcoigreach/docker-registry-arm/README.md

 ## Compatibility

-This package and docker image if tested od Raspberry PI 2 and Raspberry PI 3
+This package and docker image is tested on a Raspberry PI 2 and Raspberry PI 3.